Skip to main content

 • Clinical Negligence and the Law (10 credits)

+This course is a detailed exploration of the law of clinical negligence.
+It is designed to equip students with an in-depth knowledge and understanding of relevant case law.
 It also aims to develop skills in using the case law effectively by formulating reasoned and persuasive arguments for or against particular legal propositions.
 Whilst focusing on the law in the UK, the course will have a strong comparative dimension.
 The clinical negligence action will be viewed in its social, economic and political context and students will be encouraged to reflect critically on the various factors driving law and policy in this area.

 You will have the option to take between 0 and 40 credits of courses from different subject areas offered by the Law School, depending on availability and with the express permission of the Programme Director.
 Depending on demand, space on courses outside the core courses may be limited.